 1. Share content created by your audience

-You can use Stories to showcase user-generated content, which is always a crowd-pleaser.
-Your followers love to see that you care enough about them and their content to feature it on your site.
-It also saves you from having to create the content yourself, and acts as powerful social proof.
+You can use Stories to showcase user-generated content, which is always a crowd pleaser and will help you get more Instagram followers.
+People love to see that you care enough about them and their content to feature it on your site.
+It also saves you from having to create the content yourself and acts as powerful social proof.

 2. Acquire content from your audience

-Stories can also help you obtain UGC, which can happen in several different ways.
+Stories can also help you obtain UGC in several different ways.
 You can place calls to action for users to share pictures of their latest purchase.
 You can also use poll stickers to get feedback and generate immediate social proof.

 Instagram Stories are quirkier than feed content, so it’s a great place to showcase your fun side.
 Use images and videos to tell your brand’s story, throwing in some behind-the-scenes content when possible.

-Instagram Stories allows you to broadcast live right from your mobile phone, and your followers can engage in real time.
+Instagram Live Stories let you broadcast live right from your mobile phone, and your followers can engage in real time.
 You can host Q&As, talk about a specific topic, or interview a featured guest or influencer.
-Once the live is over, you can have it set to be played with the rest of your Stories.
+Once the livestream is over, you can have it set to be played with the rest of your Stories.

-Historically, Stories would disappear after 24 hours just like the Snapchat feature they were emulating.
-Instagram recognized that this was resulting in lost ROI on that content, and gave us the ability to create Highlights.
+Originally, Stories disappeared after 24 hours, just like the Snapchat feature they were emulating.
+Instagram recognized that this was resulting in lost ROI on that content and provided the ability to create Highlights.

-Highlights exist on our profile page, and we can add Stories to them after their 24 hours of glory have passed.
+Highlights exist on profile pages, and you can add Stories to them after their 24 hours of glory have passed.

 To add Highlights to your profile, click on the icon with the black + above your gallery.